-Moderation for Gut Microbiome Health – Part 2
+Moderation for Gut Microbiome Health – Part 2 of 3

 There is a lot of buzz about the gut microbiome and its importance in human health.
 With the impact of the coronavirus, understanding the connection between gut microbes and immunity is more critical than ever.
 Last month we looked at what foods and chemicals to avoid to strengthen the gut flora.
 This month, we will look at what to consume only in moderation to support the 100 trillion microbes living in the human digestive system and thereby support the immune system’s fight against all types of potential illnesses.